kushallegit/javafx-news-dashboard/README.md

   "https://gnews.io/api/v4/top-headlines?lang=en&token=1e417d82a32cef118105fb1a285d9404";
 ```

-Here, you can add your own API url and API key, I have used an API key which give live news and which gives me 100 requests per and upto 10 articles returned per request, you can also get free API in the internet.
+Here, you can add your own API url and API key, I have used an API key which give live news and allows me 100 requests per and upto 10 articles returned per request, you can also get free API in the internet.

 ## 📸 API Request Limit

 My API request limit is 100 requests per day, so if i make more than 100 requests in a day, it gives me this error :(

+To avoid hitting the limit, consider caching data locally or upgrading your GNews plan.

 ![API_Error](images/api_limit.png)